PNWER

 Officers

-The elected officers of PNWER include a President, two First Vice Presidents (one from the US and one from Canada) and two second Vice Presidents (one from each country).
-Officers must be elected legislators, or an elected governor or premier, from participating jurisdictions at the time of their election and remain in office for their tenure as a PNWER Officer.
+The elected officers of PNWER include a President, two First Vice Presidents (one from the U.S. and one from Canada) and two second Vice Presidents (one from each country).
+Officers must be elected legislators or an elected governor or premier from participating jurisdictions at the time of their election and remain in office for their tenure as a PNWER Officer.
 A copy of the PNWER Officer Handbook discussing PNWER's organizational structure and delegate responsibilities can be found here.

 Picture